 KPMG has provided an unqualified opinion on the selected information and process descriptions.

 The level of assurance provided for a limited assurance engagement is substantially lower than a reasonable assurance engagement.
-In order to reach their opinion they performed a range of procedures which included interviews with management, consideration of reporting systems, site visits to and testing at a number of our locations and testing of the aggregated selected information.
-A summary of the work they performed is included within their assurance opinion.
+In order to reach its opinion KPMG performed a range of procedures, including interviews with management, consideration of reporting systems, site visits to and testing at a number of our locations and testing of the aggregated selected information.
+A summary of the work KPMG performed is included within its assurance opinion.

 Non-financial performance information and greenhouse gas quantification in particular, is subject to more inherent limitations than financial information.